 GuruGrid Eco-Friendly Premium

-If you are new to yoga and looking to explore your practice, the GuruGrid maybe the mat for you.
+If you are new to yoga and looking to explore your practice, the GuruGrid may be the mat for you.
 It features a grid that allows you to quickly find your alignment and gauge your progress in your practice.
-It's great for any style of yoga, as it is cushiony enough for your knees but still retains stability for standing poses.
-You can use this mat for hot yoga and non-heated yoga.
+It's great for any style of yoga, as it is cushioned enough for your knees but still retains stability for standing poses.

 Read review: Guru Grid